wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/TightenBuildMachineAccess.md

 List of IP addresses allowed and denied (you should set your specific laptop ip to allow when you  start work and deny when you finish work).
-![](images/linode-firewall-ips.png "Linode Firewall Allowd IP addresses Image") The interfaces that the firewall applies to
+![](images/linode-firewall-ips.png "Linode Firewall Allowd IP addresses Image") The interfaces that the firewall "adt-build-machine" applies to
 ![](images/linode-firewall-machines.png "Linode Firewall Machine Interfaces Image")

 -------------------------